All three major music labels have now suspended operations in Russia

 "Sony Music Group calls for peace in Ukraine and an end to the violence," the company statement said.
 "We have suspended operations in Russia and will continue our support of global humanitarian relief efforts to aid victims in need."

-Warner Music is majority-owned by Len Blavatnik, a Russian oligarch who is often described as a British-American businessman and philanthropist after becoming a naturalized dual-citizen of both countries.
+Warner Music is majority-owned by Len Blavatnik, an oligarch who is often described as a British American businessman and philanthropist after becoming a naturalized dual citizen of both countries.
 Blavatnik was born in Ukraine and raised in Russia to a Jewish family.

 In its statement, Warner Music said it would continue humanitarian efforts.
 The company has said it is supporting the International Committee of the Red Cross and has a direct link to a donation page on its Instagram profile.